Why Is the Passive Voice Bad?

 When To Avoid Passive Voice

-Another right way to find a passive voice in a sentence is to know when writers should avoid it.
+Another right way to find a this writing style in a sentence is to know when writers should avoid it.
 These tips are essential for academic writing, especially since it can cause significant vagueness.
 For example, students use it often to hide gaps in information due to a lack of research.

 Preventing Confusion